 Given the high stakes, the end-customer needs to own the project.
 That means becoming sufficiently well-informed to make important decisions about methodologies, scope, teams, go/no-go decisions, budgets, schedules, and much more.

-In this post, we dig into two major causes of ERP implementation failure and offer advice how to avoid them.
+In this post, we dig into two of the major reasons why ERP implementation failure rates are so high and offer advice how to avoid failure.

-The #1 Cause of ERP Implementation Failure: Ineffective Project Teams
+The #1 Cause of High ERP Implementation Failure Rates: Ineffective Project Teams

 From our experience with managing ERP implementations, most of these failures are due to problems with the teams – not with the ERP software.
 Here are the three biggest problems that we see with ERP teams:

 Teams Problem #1: Core team members don’t have enough time for the project